rmolinari/rpeg/README.md

 ## Grammars

 We can build up and transform patterns incrementally, but for more powerful recursive patterns we need _grammars_.
-LPeg represents grammars with _tables_, which are sort of a cross between arrays and hash tables.
-See (the LPeg docs)[https://www.inf.puc-rio.br/~roberto/lpeg/#grammar] for an introduction.
+LPeg represents grammars with [tables](https://www.lua.org/pil/2.5.html), which are sort of a cross between arrays and hash tables.
+See (the LPeg docs)[https://www.inf.puc-rio.br/~roberto/lpeg/#grammar] for an introduction to grammars.

 Because we don't have tables in Ruby, RPeg allows grammars to be specified with arrays or hash tables.